Overview

 • Protein quantification by stable-isotope labeling (SILAC)

-• Proteomic profiling of simple and complex samples (IP, total cell lysate, secretome, isolated organelles)
+• Proteomic profiling of simple and complex samples (IP, total cell lysate, secretome, matrisome, isolated organelles, tissues)

-Results report and interpretation are provided with Proteomics state-of-the-art softwares:
+Results report and interpretation are provided with proteomics state-of-art softwares:

-• Mascot, Sequest and Andromeda for protein identification and PTMs validation
+• Mascot, Sequest and Scaffold for protein identification and PTMs validation

-• Proteome Discover 1.4 for protein identification and PTMs analysis
+• Proteome Discoverer 1.4 and Proteome Discoverer 2.4 with SequestHT for protein identification and PTMs analysis

 • Open source software packages (BioGrid, String, Enrich-R) for functional analysis